-As mentioned in the opening pages, throughout the almost 30 cities I visited this year, red tape was a common theme.
+As mentioned in the opening pages, throughout the dozens of cities all three parties visited, red tape was a common theme.
 We've been hearing from a lot of businesses that red tape is killing them, but the biggest surprise was hearing the same issue from the community organizations.
 Whether it was a Social Planning Council or a Poverty Action Group, the common phrase was "We can't send our case workers to the house, because they're busy filling out government forms for six hours a day."